 Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
 If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
 Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.

 Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance.
 Either can cause the application to run too slowly and/or miss deadlines.

-Avoid moving large amounts of data between processes and use queues or pipes to communicate between processes rather than low level primitives.

 If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in deadlock unless all items in the queue have been consumed.